WilliamWilliamsI/BC-and-DC/Homeworks/Homework_2/H2_Project/README.md

 ## 1. Overview & Analysis

-:pencil: The detailed requirements of homework 1 are in the `docs/Homework_1.pdf`:
+:pencil: The detailed requirements of homework 2 are in the `docs/Homework_2.pdf`.

-- We will implement the logic used by Scrooge to **process transactions and produce the ledger**.
-- Transactions can’t be validated in isolation; it is a tricky problem to choose a subset of transactions that are **together** valid.
-- We will be responsible for **creating** a file called `TxHandler.java` that implements the required API and **testing** it.

-This is a cryptocurrency trading process that matches what was taught in class.
-We need to write the transaction handler to ensure that the transaction is correct.

 :recycle: To complete this assignment, we must first analyze **the given class code**: